To enable lasting solutions that positively impact our community locally and across the world.

 Ros is an educator.
 Her career has included roles as a secondary school humanities teacher, museum educator at the John Curtin Prime Ministerial Library (Curtin University) and development of education programs at the Wanneroo Regional Museum.
 Ros is a Charter Member of City Rotary.

-Ross is Managing Director and CEO of Perron Group, a major group with many interests including property investments, Toyota motor vehicle distribution and mining.
+Ross is an Executive Director at Perron Group, a major group with many interests including property investments, Toyota motor vehicle distribution and mining.
 Ross is a Chartered Accountant and a Director of the Stan Perron Charitable Foundation.
 He has been a Rotarian since 2003 and has supported all avenues of Rotary service, with key roles as Board member, fundraiser and network connector.
 Ross is a Charter Member of City Rotary.

 Roz Baker Business Broking